MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 dealbreaker, just as it wasn't with [LViewPlus64](https://github.com/ImbaMDT/LViewPlus64).
 The complete listing of features is available [here](https://github.com/Braziliana/T_T-Pandoras-Box/?tab=readme-ov-file#sdkapi).

+There is only one major substantial change in the T_T-Pandoras-Box repo for this project (along with some modifications in other files to support this script).
+The entire C# based replay scraper is shown here:

+{% gist f89706af372f70b4343a26d45e860f44 %}

 ## Resources

 - [League of Legends Python ML Library](https://github.com/MiscellaneousStuff/tlol-py)